MariusFurter/mariusfurter.github.io/CUSTOMIZE.md

 ## Adding social media information

 You can add your social media links by adding the specified information in the [\_data/socials.yml](_data/socials.yml) file.
 This information will appear at the bottom of the `About` page and in the search results by default, but this could be changed to appear at the header of the page by setting `enable_navbar_social: true` and doesn't appear in the search by setting `socials_in_search: false`, both in [\_config.yml](_config.yml).

-## Adding a newsletter

-You can add a newsletter subscription form by adding the specified information at the `newsletter` section in the [\_config.yml](_config.yml) file.
-To set up a newsletter, you can use a service like [Loops.so](https://loops.so/), which is the current supported solution.
-Once you have set up your newsletter, you can add the form [endpoint](https://loops.so/docs/forms/custom-form) to the `endpoint` field in the `newsletter` section of the [\_config.yml](_config.yml) file.

-Depending on your specified footer behavior, the sign up form either will appear at the bottom of the `About` page and at the bottom of blogposts if `related_posts` are enabled, or in the footer at the bottom of each page.

 ## Removing content